Buying a Thermoelectric Cooler?

 Money saving tip: If you decide to buy a thermoelectric cooler, shop around for the best price based on features.
 Truck stops tend to sell them (and replacement parts) at a premium price.
 You may be able to find units less expensively through discount or department stores.

 Vicki found some units listed on a popular price comparison website.
 Of course, when you buy anything online, you need to factor in shipping as part of your overall costs.

 Furthermore, you would be well advised to have a stash of non-perishable foodstuffs in your truck in case your unit bites the dust and all of your perishable food spoils.
 Without a back-up food supply, you'll most likely be stuck with having to buy either restaurant meals or overpriced foodstuffs from a truckstop travel store.

-You may want to use as the basis for comparison shopping the table we designed to help you compare compact refrigerators.
+You may want to use as the basis for comparison shopping the table we designed to help you: Compare Compact Refrigerators, available through our Free Downloads page.
 The parameters may not be the same, but it may give you an idea of how to evaluate units.

 Consider also that a thermoelectric cooler is not a freezer and is not designed to keep ice frozen.
 For those of us who like ice in our drinks, you'll have to arrange for a different ice storage device -- like an ice chest.

 1. http://www.freightlinertrucks.com/trucks/find-by-model/Columbia/cab.aspx (no longer online)

 3. http://repair2000.com/lifespan.html (no longer online) 4. http://www.unplggd.com/unplggd/blogging/whats-your-longestlasting-appliance-095817 (no longer online)